DavidLSmyth/SetupProject/README.md

 # Usage
 usage:
-python SetupProject.py directory_to_initialise project_name -docs -tests -LICENCE -Makefile -setup.py
+python SetupProject.py directory_to_initialise project_name -docs -tests -LICENCE -Makefile -setup.py -repo REPO

-optional arguments remove the specified folder/file name from setup.
+optional arguments remove the specified folder/file name from setup, repo specifies a github repo to copy from.
+Github repo must be called sample (working on changing this).

 OR